BMCV/galaxy-image-analysis/util/README.md

 ## Check tool directory names

-Verify that the path of all tools contains the name of the corresponding tool shed repository:
+Verify that the path of all tools contains the name of the corresponding tool shed repository or the name of a tool suite.

 ```bash
 ./util/check_directory_names.py